 How many attendees can join an Interactive Breakout Room?

-Interactive Breakout Rooms can be used for up to 100 sessions at your event, and will support up to 200 participants at a time.
+There is no limit to the number of sessions that can use interactive breakout rooms, however, each room will support up to 200 participants at a time.
 Attendees that are joining the session after the capacity has been met will be notified, and will not be able to see what is happening in the session but will have access to the session's engagement features such as chat, live polls and Q&A. If one of the 200 participants leaves the Interactive Breakout Room, the spot will be given to the next person available.

 It is also important to note that while the Interactive Breakout Room will support up to 200 participants, that only 24 people will be able to share video - all other participants will be represented by the initials of their name, and will be able to participate by voice.
 To update who can share their video, an existing participant will need to turn their video option off so that someone else can have access to do so.